flowline-io/sdk-hoarder-api/docs/BookmarkContentOneOf.md

 `func (o *BookmarkContentOneOf) UnsetFullPageArchiveAssetId()`

 UnsetFullPageArchiveAssetId ensures that no value is present for FullPageArchiveAssetId, not even an explicit nil
+### GetPrecrawledArchiveAssetId

+`func (o *BookmarkContentOneOf) GetPrecrawledArchiveAssetId() string`

+GetPrecrawledArchiveAssetId returns the PrecrawledArchiveAssetId field if non-nil, zero value otherwise.

+### GetPrecrawledArchiveAssetIdOk

+`func (o *BookmarkContentOneOf) GetPrecrawledArchiveAssetIdOk() (*string, bool)`

+GetPrecrawledArchiveAssetIdOk returns a tuple with the PrecrawledArchiveAssetId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrecrawledArchiveAssetId

+`func (o *BookmarkContentOneOf) SetPrecrawledArchiveAssetId(v string)`

+SetPrecrawledArchiveAssetId sets PrecrawledArchiveAssetId field to given value.

+### HasPrecrawledArchiveAssetId

+`func (o *BookmarkContentOneOf) HasPrecrawledArchiveAssetId() bool`

+HasPrecrawledArchiveAssetId returns a boolean if a field has been set.

+### SetPrecrawledArchiveAssetIdNil

+`func (o *BookmarkContentOneOf) SetPrecrawledArchiveAssetIdNil(b bool)`

+ SetPrecrawledArchiveAssetIdNil sets the value for PrecrawledArchiveAssetId to be an explicit nil

+### UnsetPrecrawledArchiveAssetId
+`func (o *BookmarkContentOneOf) UnsetPrecrawledArchiveAssetId()`

+UnsetPrecrawledArchiveAssetId ensures that no value is present for PrecrawledArchiveAssetId, not even an explicit nil
 ### GetVideoAssetId

 `func (o *BookmarkContentOneOf) GetVideoAssetId() string`